mgeeky/PackMyPayload/README.md

 [Outflank shed more light on MOTW](https://outflank.nl/blog/2020/03/30/mark-of-the-web-from-a-red-teams-perspective/), back in 2020 by indicating areas where MOTW flag is not uniformly propagated.
 These areas serve **_defense gap_** role and are commonly abused by threat actors since years by now.

-Outflank's research disclosed, that some _container_ file formats - namely **ISO**, **VHD**, **VHDX** do not mark inner files upon auto-mount or auto-extraction.
-Moreover, Windows 8+ is able to open these formats automatically upon double-click, making them _notorius infection carriers, devaluing MOTW in its security measure role_.
+Their research disclosed, that some _container_ file formats - namely **ISO**, **VHD**/**VHDX** -  do not propagate MOTW taint flag onto inner files upon auto-mount or auto-extraction.
+Moreover, Windows 8+ is able to open these formats automatically upon double-click, making them _notorius infection carriers, possibly devaluing MOTW in its security measure role_.

 ### Formats known not to propage MOTW